WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

-TABLE \ref{tab:2} quantitatively compares the BER performance of different methods under common distortion and deepfake forgery, covering 128×128 and 256×256 resolutions.
-Experimental results show that our method achieves the lowest BER in all test scenarios, showing excellent robustness.
-Under ordinary distortion, the BER of Tracer and Detector are both close to 0\%, which ensures that the watermark can be recovered with high precision under all kinds of interference.
 However, the BER of the contrast method is obviously higher under various common distortion conditions, which indicates that its robustness is weak.
 Under the deepfake forgery, the BER of Tracer is still close to 0\%, while the BER of semi-robust Detector is maintained close to 50\%, which effectively distinguishes the true and forged contents.
+This advantage mainly stems from our combined design of frequency-domain embedding and structural modeling.
+Existing methods often perform poorly when facing semantic-level transformations, making watermarks more vulnerable.
+For example, SimSwap reconstructs the entire face, overwriting original pixels and disrupting spatial continuity, which leads to high BER for shallow feature based methods.
+In contrast, our approach enhances watermark redundancy through DT-CWT in directional sub-bands and leverages SC-GNN to model structural relationships between regions, enabling robust watermark recovery even under significant appearance and semantic changes.
 Although our proposed semi-robust Detector exhibits a slightly lower BER than SepMark under deepfake attacks, the primary objective of the Detector is to distinguish between authentic and forged content.
 As long as a significant BER gap exists between common distortions and deepfake forgeries, effective detection can be achieved.
 Our method yields a substantially lower BER under common distortions, thereby enlarging the separation margin between real and fake samples and significantly enhancing discriminability.
 However, the existing methods have large fluctuations in BER and lack of detection reliability.